5/2/2024

 speaker

 focused on debt reduction since 2020.
 Between August 2020 and August 2022, excuse me, we reduced total debt by $730 million.
 Since announcing the framework in August of 22, we've consistently executed a combination of debt reduction, share repurchases, and dividend increases.
 And since total year 2020, we've reduced debt by $1.7 billion.
-We purchased a total of $200 million of stock or 4.7 million shares at an average price of $42.68 a share and raised our quarterly dividend 140%.
-In the first quarter of 2024 specifically, we generate sufficient adjusted cashflow to allow us to purchase 50 million of stock and capitalize on stock price dislocation to oil prices.
-For 2024, we solidly on track to achieve our $300 million debt reduction goal and reach Murphy 3.0 of our capital allocation framework, especially with current oil prices.
-Looking forward to reaching this next step and further increasing shareholder returns to 50% of adjusted pre-cashflow later this year.
-Slide five, Murphy produced at the high end of guidance at 170,000 barrels equivalent in the first quarter of 24 with 89,000 barrels of oil per day.
+We purchased a total of $200 million of stock our 4.7 million shares have an average price of $42.68 a share and raised our quarterly dividend 140%.
+In the first quarter of 2024 specifically, we generate sufficient adjusted cash flow to allow us to purchase 50 million of stock and capitalize on stock price dislocation to oil prices.
+For 2024, we're solidly on track to achieve our $300 million debt reduction goal and reach Murphy 3.0 of our capital allocation framework. especially with current oil prices.
+Looking forward to reaching this next step and further increasing shareholder returns to 50% of adjusted pre-cash flow later this year.
+Slide five.
+Murphy produced at the high end of guidance at 170,000 barrels equivalent in the first quarter of 24 with 89,000 barrels of oil per day.
 We achieved a slight premium to WTIs.
-We realized $78 per barrel and I realized the NGL price is $23 a barrel and that gas was $2.12 per thousand cubic feet.
-Overall, we generated 746 million of revenue in the quarter excluding our non-controlling interest.
-I'll now turn the call over to our Executive Vice President Chief Financial Officer, Tom Morales for an update on our financial results, Tom.
+We realized $78 per barrel.
+And I realized NGL prices $23 a barrel and NatGas was $2.12 per thousand cubic feet.
+Overall, we generated $746 million of revenue in the quarter, excluding our non-controlling interest.
+I'll now turn the call over to our Executive Vice President and Chief Financial Officer, Tom Morales, for an update on our financial results.
+Tom?

 speaker